gutomourao05/gutomourao05/README.md

 🔭 Hi dear , I'm José Augusto

-🌱 I am looking for an opportunity in the development area
+🌱 I am looking an opportunity in the development area

 👯 Here are some of my projects